K-12 Programs and Partnerships

-The ASE Program provides a full-time summer internship experiences to 9-11th grade students beginning with free workshops on cover letter writing and interview skills training.
+The ASE Program provides full-time summer internship experiences to 9-11th grade students beginning with free workshops on cover letter writing and interview skills training.
 Successful applicants are selected by ASE mentors and gain professional experience while working as interns with mentor professionals from industry, university, non-profit and government agencies.
+Various internships hosted by OHSU can be found, and applied for, through the ASE website.
+Internships are for 8 weeks.

 Dangerous Decibels program